The center of the asymptotic Hecke category and unipotent character sheaves: The asymptotic Hecke category

-For $s\in W$ an arbitrary reflection this theorem gives then an isomorphism $B_s(-1)\simeq H^{-1}(B_s\otimes_R B_s)\simeq H^1(B_s\otimes_R B_s)\simeq B_s(+1)$.
-We can therefore use the canonical projection map to the lowest graded summand and the canonical inclusion map from the highest graded summand to define the \emph{asymptotic Hecke category}.
-In general any object lying over $j_z$ for a summand of $j_xj_y$ should not only correspond to the lowest graded part of $B_xB_y$, but also the highest.
-With relative hard Lefschetz we can identify these by $\eta^i$.
-The maps corresponding to the tensor product should look like:
+For an arbitrary reflection $s\in W$, this theorem yields an isomorphism $B_s(-1)\simeq H^{-1}(B_s\otimes_R B_s)\simeq H^1(B_s\otimes_R B_s)\simeq B_s(+1)$.
+Using canonical projection to the lowest graded summand and canonical inclusion from the highest graded summand, we can define the \emph{asymptotic Hecke category}.
+More generally, an object lying over $j_z$ (for a summand of $j_xj_y$) should correspond to both the lowest and highest graded parts of $B_xB_y$.
+Relative hard Lefschetz identifies these via $\eta^i$.
+The maps corresponding to the tensor product take the form:

 This motivates the definition of a monoidal category categorifying $J_c$.
 The following is a compression of the construction of \cite[Section 5]{elias.will16}.

 \begin{construction} Fix a two-sided Kazhdan--Lusztig cell $c$ with $a$-value $i$ in a Coxeter system $(W,S)$. \begin{itemize} \item We define the subcategory $\mathcal{H}_W^{<c}$ as the full subcategory of $\mathcal{H}_W$ generated by objects $B_x$ such that $x<_Jc$.
 Let $\mathcal{I}^c$ denote the tensor ideal of morphisms in $\mathcal{H}_W$ factoring over objects of $\mathcal{H}_W^{<c}$.
 We define the quotient category by $(\mathcal{H}_W^{c})'\coloneqq \mathcal{H}_W/\mathcal{I}^c$.